 The BEA is an agency of the Department of Commerce.
 BEA produces economic accounts statistics that enable government and business decision-makers, researchers, and the American public to follow and understand the performance of the Nation's economy.
 BEA's economic statistics, which provide a comprehensive, up-to-date picture of the U.S. economy, are key ingredients in critical decisions affecting monetary policy, tax and budget projections, and business investment plans.

 California Career Resources Network (CalCRN)

-California Workforce Investment Board
+California Workforce Development Board (State Board)

 Is a lifelong process of exploring, choosing, and implementing decisions about educational, work and life roles.
 It includes an individual's values about work, their beliefs about their own interests and abilities, their decisions about education, the ways they negotiate transitions into and out of work experiences and their unique interactions between work and other life roles.

 An official count or survey of a population, typically recording various details of individuals.

 The method used to disaggregate labor market area (LMA) employment and unemployment statistics to sub-areas by assigning to the areas the same proportion of the monthly independent labor market area (LMA) estimate as was evidenced in the most recent census data.

 Census-designated units that are small parts of metropolitan areas (MAs) and provide statistically comparable population and housing census tabulations.
 Tracts are designed to be relatively similar in population characteristics, economic status, and living conditions.
 Census tract boundaries are recommended by local census tract committees and approved by the U.S. Census Bureau.